Are condo fees worth it?

 However for some, the trade off in condo fee versus your time is well worth it!
 These fees could be for things like snow removal in parking lots, liability insurance, landscaping,

-More Affordable Than Single-Family Houses
+More Affordable Than Single-Family Homes

 The average price of a condo in Guelph in 2020 was 32% cheaper than a freehold detached property.
 This is ideal for first-time homeowners and investors.